JY251/Diary/README.md

 - `image_upload5`: page to upload and display.
 Run with server but the image is not send to the server.
 ~~Not sure the image box is not displayed before an image is uploaded.~~
 Not added the image box to display even the image is not loaded yet.
+- `image_upload6`: copy of `image_upload6`.
+Aims to revise the code so that it will have an box for image even though the image is not loaded yet.

 ## `PageTrans`
 ### Versions: